China state sector a honey pot for corrupt officials

-HONG KONG (Reuters) - In March last year, after getting government approval to go ahead with a $900 million refinery expansion in China’s southeastern Fujian province, state-run oil giant Sinopec Corp (0386.HK) warned the team handling the project against taking bribes.
+HONG KONG, Sept 27 (Reuters) - In March last year, after getting government approval to go ahead with a $900 million refinery expansion in China’s southeastern Fujian province, state-run oil giant Sinopec Corp warned the team handling the project against taking bribes.

 “Project engineering and construction has been a main area for corruption at Sinopec,” the Fujian unit of Asia’s largest refiner said in a blunt memo, according to a Sinopec source who read it to Reuters.
 “All members, especially those in key posts, must treasure their positions, stay guarded and resist temptation.”